-1. Have you had close contact (within 6 feet for at least diagnosed with COVID-19, or has any health departme you and advised you to quarantine? • ☐ Yes > The person should not be at school.
-The had close contact with someone with C e person can return 14 days after the last time they COVID-19, or as listed below. \square No > The person can be at school if they are not experiencing symptoms.
-2. Since you were last at school, have you had any of the ese symptoms? ☐ Fever ☐ Chills If a person has any of these symptoms, they Shortness of breath or difficulty breathingNew cough should go home, stay away from other people, and call their health care provider. ☐ New loss of taste or smell 3.
-Since you were last at school, have you been diagnose ed with COVID-19? ☐ Yes If a person is diagnosed with COVID-19 based on a test, their symptoms, or does not get a hey should not be at school and should stay at home Returning to School A person can return to school when a family member can en Has it been at least 10 days since the child first Has it been at least 3 days since the child had a had symptoms? ☐ Has it been at least 3 days since the child's syn shortness of breath?
-If a person has had a negative COVID-19 test, they can refuse of fever-reducing medicines and they have felt well fo If a person has been diagnosed with COVID-19 but does r not have symptoms, they should remain out of school until 10 days have passed since the date of their first positive COVID-19 diagnostic test, assuming they have not subsequently developed symptoms since their positive test.

-If a person has been determined to have been in close contact with someone diagnosed with COVID-19, they should remain out of school for 14 days since the last known contact, unless they test positive.
-In which case, criteria above would apply.
-They must complete the full 14 days of quarantine even if they test negative.
+1. Have you had close contact (within 6 feet for at least 15 minutes) in the last 14 days with someone diagnosed with provider been in contact with you and advised you to quarantine? e person can return 14 days after the last time they had close □ No > The person can be at school if they are not experiencing symptoms.
+2. Since you were last at school, have you had any of the ese symptoms? ☐ Fever ☐ Chills If a person has any of these symptoms, they ☐ Shortness of breath or difficulty breathing should go home, stay away from other people, ☐ New cough and call their health care provider. ☐ New loss of taste or smell l l ed with COVID-19? based on a test, their symptoms, or does not get a COVID-19 not be at school and should stay at home until they meet the Returni ng to School A person can return to school when a family member can end.
+Has it been at least 10 days since the child first.
+Has it been at least 3 days since the child had.
+Has it been at least 3 days since the child's syndrous breath? t had symptoms?
+If a person has had a negative COVID-19 test, they can retreducing medicines and they have felt well for 24 hours. turn to school once there is no fever without the use of fever- not have symptoms, they should remain out of school until 10 VID-19 diagnostic test, assuming they have not subsequently ntact with someone diagnosed with COVID-19, they should tact, unless they test positive.
+In which case, criteria above antine even if they test negative.
+A person can return to school, following normal school po olicies, if they receive confirmation of an alternative diagnosis from a health care provider that would explain the COVID-19-like symptom(s), once there is no fever without the use of fever-reducing medicines and they have felt well for 24 hours.